Suyooo/sifas-mapdb/README.md

 `is_available`: Whether the song is currently playable or in rotation (on the JP version)
 `is_permanent`: Whether the song is a permanent song (not time-limited)
 `can_show_on_profile`: Whether the song counts for the highest score/combo fields on player's profiles
-`daily_weekday`: The weekday number according to ISO 8601 (1 = Monday, 7 = Sunday) of the weekday on which this Daily Live is available, or null if this live is not a Daily Live
+`daily_weekday`: An array of weekday numbers according to ISO 8601 (1 = Monday, 7 = Sunday) of the weekday on which this Daily Live is available, or null if this live is not a Daily Live

 ## Story Stage
 `story_chapter`: The number of the Chapter this Stage appears in (starting from 1, as in-game)